Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 Then do one tiny thing she would do.
 Small habits build big shifts.

-6. Grieve What You’re Letting Go Of
+6. Grieve the Parts You’re Letting Go of While You Grow

 Here’s something no one talks about: growth often includes grief.